 The University of Nebraska-Lincoln is home to several experts who can discuss aspects of the Russian invasion of Ukraine, such as its national security impacts, economic and supply chain implications and the feasibility of war crimes prosecutions in the international courts.

-Dr. Tyler White is an Associate Professor of Practice and the Director of the National Security Program at the University of Nebraska–Lincoln.
-Dr. White is the faculty lead for the Office of the Director of National Intelligence (ODNI) Center for Academic Excellence (IC CAE) at UNL.
-After graduating with his PhD in political science from UNL in 2010, he has focused his research interests on national security topics including intelligence studies, US nuclear policy, US foreign policy and deterrence.
+Tyler White is an associate professor of practice and the director of the National Security Program at the University of Nebraska–Lincoln.
+White is the faculty lead for the Office of the Director of National Intelligence Center for Academic Excellence at UNL.
+After earning his doctorate in political science from UNL in 2010, he has focused his research interests on national security topics including intelligence studies, United States nuclear policy, United States foreign policy and deterrence.
 White has served as UNL’s director of academic programs at the Great Plains National Security Education Consortium, an Intelligence Community Center for Academic Excellence, since 2011.
 He developed UNL’s National Security Studies minor and has worked with UNL’s Intelligence Community Scholars Program.
 His research interests are in international security, specifically nuclear policy, and in human security.
-He co-developed and ran a task-force style simulation for the International Community Center for Academic Excellence in Washington DC for the past three summers.

 Erkut Sönmez